microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ```PowerShell
 .\Tools\CoreTools\SolutionPackager.exe /action extract /zipfile {Path to file}\ContosoUniversity_1_0_0_0.zip /folder {Path to local repository}
 ```
 Once unpacked add your new files, commit and push.
-For this tutorial we are not going to worry about version control branching strategies but I tend to prefer [GitFlow](https://guides.github.com/introduction/flow/).
+For this tutorial we are not going to worry about version control branching strategies but I tend to prefer [GitHub Flow](https://guides.github.com/introduction/flow/).

 ## Moving solutions between environments

-**TODO**
+Now that we have an unpacked solution checked into version control we can work on automating deployment of that **TODO**
 - Create new YAML script
 - Build YAML and in pieces to document purpose of each step